COVID-19 Health Resources

 Reporting COVID-19 infections: Employers

-The Minnesota Department of Health (MDH) is requiring all mandated reporters to report any cases of COVID-19 within one working day.
+The Minnesota Department of Health (MDH) is requiring all disease reporters to report any cases of COVID-19 within one working day.

 Who is required to report COVID-19 infections: